jlmlr/Ubuntu-Studio-Bitwig-Widows-VST/how_it_works.md

 Flash the iso to usb stick and install Ubuntu-Studio on your disk.

-## 2. Ubdate Ubuntu Studio 24.04 LTS
+## 2. Update Ubuntu Studio 24.04 LTS
 update the system